 For over 800 years, the Chortega Indians and their descendants, the residents of the town of Guaitil (located 12 km from Santa Cruz), in the Province of Guanacaste, have been making this beautiful works of art out of clay and raw materials extracted from the mountains surrounding this small town.
 This style of pottery making is commonly known as Guaitil Pottery.
 The archeological term "Chorotega" is used to refer to a society that emigrated from Mexico to northern Costa Rica after 800 B.C.
 These indigenous Chorotega people have been absorbed into the general population of Costa Rica but they still have traces of their culture and tradition in the pottery that they make in traditional ways as it has been over 800 years.

 These pots are hand thrown using the clay from the Volcanic mountains and decorated with glazes from minerals found in the area then fired in wood burning kilns.
 Galleries and Potters Studios exist in most of the homes in Guaitil.
 You cannot help noticing that they don't have any fancy tools.
 Everything they use is simple and organic!
+During our visit we spent few hours with an artisan family in Guaitil, where I had the privilege to see and learn more about their techniques and traditions.
+We were shown how these pots are made from the scratch.

 Each of these wet pots are allowed to dry up enough and then they are smoothed using a stone to remove any imperfections.